 7. Make a Decision Criteria

-You have a workflow, but now you need a criteria by which to decide on which bid to go into contract with.
-Every person who reviews the bid should have this criteria at hand to measure their response.
+You have a workflow, but now you need criteria by which to decide on which bid to go into contract with.
+Every person who reviews the bid should have these criteria at hand to measure their response.

 8. Create a Vendor Management Plan

 Once a contract is signed, the procurement management plan will segue into a vendor management plan.
 The terms of the contract must be met.
 And, to make sure that happens, a management plan surrounding the suppliers will help ensure that goods and services are delivered as specified and on time.
 It is a good idea to add a performance metric to rate how well each supplier does their job, so you can improve relations on the next project and know who is worth contracting with again.

 Each procurement is a project or a subset of the larger project.
 Therefore, each procurement can be planned, tracked and reported on just as you would the larger project.
 ProjectManager is an online project management software that can make that process easy and effective.

 Procurement management can feel overwhelming.
 ProjectManager helps with executing your procurement plan with its kanban boards, Gantt charts, dashboards and other project management features.

 By making each supplier a project on a kanban board, you can then track what stage their inventory is in and not get any unpleasant surprises.
 ProjectManager has customizable columns, so you can name them ordered, shipped, stocked and need to reorder.
 This way you’re always on top of your resources.
 Plus, you can add tags and priority levels to make sure everything is well-organized and tracked.